 Life with Braces Sacramento, CA

-At Walters Orthodontics, we provide orthodontic services for children and adults looking to straighten their teeth and align their jaw.
+At Evrigenis and Walters Orthodontics, we provide orthodontic services for children and adults looking to straighten their teeth and align their jaw.
 Orthodontics is the study and treatment of dental displacement and malocclusions.
 As an expert at issues related to the jaw, we can move and adjust teeth even if they are fully formed and hardened making it possible to straighten teeth in adults, rather than children only.

 Congratulations on your new braces!!
 You don’t have to completely change your life or your lifestyle now that you are in treatment.
 You do however have to keep a few things in mind.